 Introduction

 Ethnobotany is a bridge of understanding between human societies and their use of plants, displaying cultural, medicinal, and nutritional importance.
 Chhattisgarh, the "Herbal State" of India, has rich biodiversity supporting many plant groups, including pteridophytes and leafy vegetables.
 The most prominent pteridophytic species used as vegetables are Dryopteris filix-mas, Pteris vittate and Marsilea quadrifolia, which are also medicinally useful in treating fever, digestive problems, and skin diseases, respectively (Khoja et al., 2022; Sureshkumar et al., 2018).
 There are many wild and cultivated species of leafy vegetables found in the state.
 It has been revealed that leaves of wild species were also used as vegetables, like Amaranthus viridis and Chenopodium album, while also the more cultivated varieties of Spinacia oleracea.
 Therefore, the importance of the nutritional value in the tribal diet is enhanced (Kumari & Solanki, 2019; Pandey et al., 2023).
 Socio-religious values in local festivals and ceremonies can be associated with species like Ocimum sanctum and Cynodon dactylon, showing how intertwined cultural and ecological values exist for these species (Gupta et al., 2022; Kumar, 2024).
-The diversity of leafy vegetables in the Bastar Plateau and Janjgir-Champa districts of Chhattisgarh stae has been well documented, as they have played a significant role in tribal subsistence farming and intercropping practices (Shankar et al., 2017; Chauhan & Patra, 2014).
+The diversity of leafy vegetables in the Bastar Plateau and Janjgir-Champa districts of Chhattisgarh state has been well documented, as they have played a significant role in tribal subsistence farming and intercropping practices (Shankar et al., 2017; Chauhan & Patra, 2014).

-Chhattisgarh is located in the centre of India at a latitude of 21°27' N to 23°7' N and longitude of 80°15' E to 83°24' E. The geography is comprises with tropical deciduous forests and fertile plains.
+Chhattisgarh is located in the centre of India at a latitude of 21°27' N to 23°7' N and longitude of 80°15' E to 83°24' E. The geography comprises tropical deciduous forests and fertile plains.
 The tropical climate in the state varies between 45°C during summer and 8°C during winter.

 This paper discusses the ethnobotanical significance, diversity, and cultural values of leafy vegetables in Chhattisgarh while exploring their importance in the traditional knowledge systems of the tribal communities.
 Leafy vegetables are main integral part of the indigenous diets in India, especially within Chhattisgarh.
 These are crucial foods in nutrition, use in folk medicines, and current cultural practices.
 In this tribal area, inhabited by the Gond, Baiga, Binjwar, Kamar, Kanwar, and Oraon tribes, the interaction between communities and their environment is perceived in the consumption of vegetables from the natural environment, as well as from local flora used for medicinal purposes (Kumari & Solanki, 2019).
 The familiarity of the tribes with various plants is also indicative of the ethnobotanical importance of these vegetables, which are collected from kitchen gardens, the forest, and the market (Kala, 2009).